Polarimetric compressed sensing with hollow, self-assembled diffractive films: Results

-We measure that the far-field degree of polarization is over 95\%; for our thin monolayer encoder, the assumption of polarization coherence is reasonable.
-Full transformations from linear-to-circular polarization are observed with non-normal angles of incidence when light is composed of both TE and TM polarizations (Supporting information Fig. S4).
-The full transformation from linear-to-circular polarization is observed with non-normal angles of incidence when light is composed of both TE and TM polarizations at an 8.5-degree angle of incidence.
-With the ordering ratio of $\kappa/\kappa_0 \leq 1.5$, we observe circular-to-linear polarization conversion as well as linear-to-circular, and note that other polarizations are tuned with an angle of incidence in a manner analogous to metasurfaces that enable full-Stokes transformation and polarization tuning.
+We measure that the degree of polarization {in the far field} is over 95\%; for our thin monolayer encoder, the assumption of polarization coherence is reasonable. {The full transformation from linear-to-circular polarization is observed with non-normal angles of incidence when light is composed of both TE and TM polarizations at an 8.5-degree angle of incidence (Supporting Information Fig. S4).} We observe circular-to-linear polarization conversion as well as linear-to-circular, and note that other polarizations are tuned with an angle of incidence in a manner analogous to metasurfaces that enable full-Stokes transformation and polarization tuning.

-Approximately 70$\%$ of the light is transmitted and 10$\%$ of the transmitted power is diffracted into the PANI-HS Debye ring.
-The retardation or effect of $\mathbf{J}_{\rm wp}$ is consistent across the sample.
-The changes in polarization are sharper at the Debye ring for more ordered structures.